lowenbjer/pipedrive-mcp-server/readme.md

    ```
    npm install
    ```
-3. Create a `.env` file in the root directory with your configuration:
+3. (Optional) Create a `.env` file in the root directory with default configuration:
    ```
    PIPEDRIVE_API_TOKEN=your_api_token_here
    PIPEDRIVE_DOMAIN=your-company.pipedrive.com
    ```
+   Note: Credentials can also be provided dynamically via request headers (see Authentication section below).
 4. Build the project:
    ```
    npm run build